AI-Driven BIM Classification and Metadata Structuring for SketchUp Components

 • RESTful API access to enable secure communication between design tools and the backend AI engine

-• Modular agentic AI architecture encompassing classification, reasoning, validation, and formatting workflows
+• Modular agentic AI architecture encompassing classification, reasoning, validation, and formatting sub-workflows

 • Compliance with IFC 4.x AND IFC-SG schemas, producing export-ready metadata

-• Support enterprise deployment features, including Bring-Your-Own-Key (BYOK) capability for OpenAI API-based processing, or in-premise infrastructure processing
+• Support enterprise deployment features, including Bring-Your-Own-Key (BYOK) capability for third-party API key-based processing, or in-premise infrastructure processing (e.g. gpt-oss, Gemma 3, Qwen-VL, etc.)

 Additional Preferences: